EmSource/EmSource/README.md

 No. We don't have Visual Studio support yet.
 The only way which I know of to compile this on Windows is to either use `WSL2` or get the [VSExtForEmscripten](https://github.com/nokotan/VSExtForEmscripten) addon for Visual Studio 2017+

+## Acknowledgements

+ - [Emscripten](https://github.com/emscripten-core/emscripten): The project that made this project possible, and is the compiler that allows us to convert the Source Engine to WebAssembly.

+ - [Xash3D FWGS](https://github.com/FWGS/xash3d-fwgs): A lot of inspiration from this project.
+## Authors

+[@vbsp-exe](https://www.github.com/vbsp-exe) is the  current author of this project.

+Optionally, contributors can put their names inside the `AUTHORS` file and the `README`.

+## Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.